slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 Around that time, two of my dearest friends were *T.....* and *A.....* .
 The three of us were friends, but *T.....* and I, having grown up together, shared a particularly special affection for each other.
-About six months prior to my third trip to India, an acquaintance made known to me that *A.....* had sexually abused a girl whom I knew.
+About six months prior to my first trip to India, an acquaintance made known to me that *A.....* had sexually abused a girl whom I knew.
 The rumor, for this is all it was at this point, left me perplex, and I must say at the time I was unsure about what to do—I was still quite young, and perhaps it is worth noting that this happened